 While he may not have known what he wanted to be when he grew up, he knew he wanted to do it in Columbia, and he was sure he wanted to do it at Mizzou.
 Since 2002, he’s been working for the University of Missouri in some capacity, including teaching Composition for the English department, working as a Retention Coordinator for Academic Retention Services, and, since 2011, serving as co-Director of the Writing Center.

-During that time, he’s also earned an MA in English, become ABD in Writing Program Administration, and most importantly gotten married, helped raise a couple boys, and put out two albums of Soultry & Western music.
+During that time, he’s also earned an MA and PhD in English, and most importantly gotten married, helped raise a couple boys, and put out two albums of Soultry & Western music.
 His current titles include: Director of the Writing Center, Devoted and Super-Lucky Husband, Roadie for son’s band, The Sweaters, and Ex-Owner of a Pool.

 Dr. Stephanie Kimmey, Assistant Director:

 Stephanie was born and raised in the Bay Area, a place with only two seasons and where snow is something to visit.
 She received her BA in Classical Civilizations from UC Berkeley, where her love of history was turned into a career path.
 After stops in Los Angeles and Tallahassee, she came to Columbia to pursue her Ph.D. in Art History and Archaeology focusing on Greek religion and sanctuaries.